DeepDoge/thinking/language/think.md

 ```

 also any anonymously defined argument types are considered traits,
-because if they were types we would be able to call them with anything
+because if they were types we wouldn't be able to call them with anything
+because remember, types are branded, and not signature based

 ```ts
 type Foo { foo: string }